What Are The Most Common Steel Surface Treatments?

 Steel surfaces can be painted with specially formulated primers in order to improve corrosion resistance as well as boost their visual appeal, with one of the most popular applications being zinc phosphate priming.
 Zinc phosphate is an inorganic chemical compound that can provide active or inhibitive corrosion resistance to low-alloy and carbon steel and zinc primer has been used in everything from construction to ship building to the automotive industry.

-This brilliant technique uses electrostatic or compressed air to apply a specially formulated powdered material to the steel surface, following which it is melted to form a smooth protective film.
+The power coating, or chemical coating, technique uses electrostatic or compressed air to apply a specially formulated powdered material to the steel surface, following which it is melted to form a smooth protective film.
 Steel treated in this way is not only protected against corrosion and UV damage, it is also highly resistant to peeling, scratching and cracking.
 Because powdered chemical coatings have no liquid component thicker protective coatings can be applied and they also tend to emit fewer volatile organic compounds.

 Zinc spray metallizing

-While it doesn’t provide quite the same protection as hot dip galvanising, this technique is highly effective against corrosion and is popular for its smooth finish.
+While it doesn’t provide quite the same protection as hot dip galvanising, the zinc spray metallising technique is highly effective against corrosion and is popular for its smooth finish.
 First the steel is shot blasted to create a roughened surface then the zinc spray is applied almost immediately, resulting in a solid bond being formed between the zinc and the steel.
 Because this is a ‘cold process’ there is no risk of distorting the metal, making it ideal for use on ornate metal components such as railings and fences.

 Choosing the right treatment